dreamcatcher-tech/network/Inbox/2025-09-06 1440 users across agents.md

 we should be able to have faces that run as a restricted user ? this would be specified when the agent header does htings.

+user is just a permissions scoping thing for a face to use.